 Traditional Compost – How to use

 Cuttings Traditional Compost is the gardener’s best friend.
 Rich and dark in colour and high in humus, nitrogen, phosphate and potash, it can be used as a mulch to top dress beds or dug into cleared beds for use as a soil improver.
-However you apply it, Traditional Compost will provide all the major and minor nutrients your plans, shrubs, fruit and vegetables require.
+However you apply it, Traditional Compost will provide all the major and minor nutrients that your plants, shrubs, fruit and vegetables require.

 Soil Conditioning: Apply at a rate of 1 to 2kg (2-4lbs) per square yard working into the soil as required.
 Being so rich in organic matter and humus it improves both clay and sandy soils.

-Top Dressing Beds: Apply as a mulch at a rate of1 to 2kg (2-4lbs) per square yard around the base lightly work in to the top 2 inches of soil if feasible.
+Top Dressing Beds: Apply as a mulch at a rate of 1 to 2kg (2-4lbs) per square yard around the base lightly work in to the top 2 inches of soil if feasible.

 Tree Planting: Blend an equal amount of Cutting’s Traditional Compost with the soil removed from the hole loosely place this mixture in the bottom of the hole and the root ball on top of it.
 Pack the remaining soil around the root ball and water well.